 Learn to prepare plans for permaculture systems

 This is an "intensive" foundation course.
 If you are only going to do "one" permaculture course do this!
-If you do this, do not do Permaculture I, II, III or IV as well (Permaculture Systems contains parts from the others).
+If you do this course, you will not need to take Permaculture I, Permaculture Plants, Permaculture Animals, or Permaculture IV.

 - Permaculture Principles